Aspen Opera Theater and VocalARTS

 • Conductor: Patrick Summers

-• Renée Fleming Artists will sing and cover leading roles in mainstage productions and will receive vocal consultation and mentorship from Renée Fleming.
-When Ms. Fleming is in residence, they will receive 45 minutes of vocal instruction with Ms. Fleming weekly along with a 45-minute lesson with their primary artist-faculty member, or may opt out of one of these two lessons.
-Fleming Artists will receive 60-minute lessons their primary artist-faculty member outside of Ms. Fleming’s residency.
-Fleming Artists will receive fellowships covering tuition, room, and board as well as a $1500 stipend.
+RENÉE FLEMING ARTISTS will sing and cover leading roles in mainstage productions and will receive vocal instruction from Renée Fleming when she is in residence, in addition to a 45-minute weekly lesson with their primary artist-faculty member.
+Fleming Artists will receive 60-minute lessons from their primary artist-faculty member outside of Ms. Fleming's residency.
+Fleming Artist fellowships cover tuition, room, and board as well as a $1500 stipend.

-• Studio Artists will sing and cover leading and supporting roles and/or perform in the chorus for mainstage productions.
-They will receive 60 minutes of vocal instruction weekly from an AMFS artist-faculty member.
-Studio Artists are eligible for scholarship assistance covering up to full tuition and, in some cases, room and board.
+STUDIO ARTISTS will sing and cover leading and supporting roles and/or perform in the chorus for mainstage productions.
+They will receive 60-minute lessons from an AMFS artist-faculty member.
+Included in this appointment is a fellowship covering tuition, room, and board.

 APPLICATION OPENS AUGUST 1